emi043/mine_ipas/ex/2_網路攻擊模式分析_sol.md

 ```

 ```
 11. Teresa is the security manager(安全經理) for a mid-sized insurance company(中型保險公司).
-She receives a call from law enforcement, telling her that some computers on her network participated in a massive denial-of-service (DoS) attack.
+She receives a callfrom law enforcement, telling her that some computers on her network participated in a massive denial-of-service (DoS) attack.
 Teresa is certain that none of the employees at her company would be involved in a cybercrime(網絡犯罪)。.
 What would best explain this scenario?